 Note: If your dog tends to get an upset stomach when on his normal food, consider asking your vet to switch foods.
 At times, a special diet for sensitive stomachs may be recommended such as Hill's I/D or a homemade diet.

 What About Over-the-Counter Meds?

-- Peptol-Bismol (kaopectate).
+- Pepto-Bismol for diarrhea.
 Not everyone is aware that Pepto contains salicylate.
-Just two tablespoons of it contains as much salicylate as an aspirin, according to veterinarian Mark Papich.
+Just two tablespoons of it contain as much salicylate as an aspirin, according to veterinarian Mark Papich.
 As with other meds, Pepto-Bismol can cause allergies to sensitive dogs.
 While no serious complications are associated with it, there seems to be no agreement that it is helpful either, further explains Mark Papich.
 A darkening of the stools after giving it is considered normal.
 Note: If your dog has bloody stool, the aspirin in the Pepto will thin the blood, which is not good!

 What About Using Probiotics?

 Probiotics are great for restoring good bacteria in your dog's gut.
 If antibiotics have been prescribed, they may have wiped away the good bacteria along with the bad.
 There are several types on the market, including: